Local elastic properties of polystyrene nanocomposites increase significantly due to non-affine deformations

-To model a disordered medium around the nanoparticle, consider a simple cubic lattice with the lattice constant $a_0$ and a small value of the parameter $\mu$.
-The nanoparticle is then described as a spherical region $R<R_{\textsc{np}}$ within the lattice with $\mu=\mu_{\textsc{np}}=1$ inside that region.
-Within this model, the statistical properties of the disordered medium everywhere outside the nanoparticle are identical.
+In the framework of the random matrix model, the disorder is controlled by the dimensionless parameter $\mu$, where $\mu \gg 1$ describes the regime with tiny fluctuations of the interaction between atoms; the other regime, $\mu \ll 1$ describes a strongly disordered amorphous material~\cite{Beltukov-2013}.
+To model a disordered medium around the nanoparticle one can consider a simple cubic lattice with the lattice constant $a_0$ and strong fluctuations of bond strength described by $\mu\ll1$.
+The nanoparticle is then described as a spherical region with $R<R_{\textsc{np}}$ and $\mu=\mu_{\textsc{np}}=1$ inside that region.
+The details of the random matrix model and its analysis are presented in the \hyperref[sm]{Supplemental Material}.

-The radial dependence of the calculated elastic modulus $M(R)$ is presented in Fig.~\ref{fig:dE} which reveals the exponential dependence of the elastic modulus around the nanoparticle on distance from its center.
+Following the random matrix model, the radial dependence of the calculated elastic modulus $M(r)$ is presented in Fig.~\ref{fig:dE} which reveals the exponential dependence of the elastic modulus around the nanoparticle on distance from its center.
 In the case of a stronger disorder (characterized by the smaller values of $\mu$), one notes a more prominent dependence that is not strongly dependent on the smoothing parameter $w$.
+For each value of the parameter $\mu$, one can determine the length scale $\lambda$ of the exponential decay of $M(r)/M_0 - 1 \sim \exp(-r/\lambda)$, such that $\lambda \sim \mu^{-\alpha}$ with $\alpha=0.24\pm 0.02$.
+The found dependency is close to $\lambda\sim\mu^{-1/4}$ (see inset to Fig.~\ref{fig:dE}), which is one of the known scaling regimes in the random matrix model~\cite{Beltukov-2013}.
+Since the random matrix model requires less computational resources than the MD simulation, it was used to verify whether the thickness $\lambda$ of the induced elastic shell is influenced by the radius of the nanoparticle.
+It was revealed that this is not the case but the thickness $\lambda$ was shown to be affected by the disorder of the surrounding matrix (see the \hyperref[sm]{Supplemental Material}).